Guest Communications Managing Your Vacation Rental

 House Manual and Guidebook

-A welcome guide should contain everything your guests need to know during their stay.
-This notebook contains info about the home, the area, some household tips, contacts, and local attractions.
-You may have already sent your guests some of this information prior to their vacation, but it’s a good idea to repeat it.
+A welcome guide should contain everything your guests need to know during their stay, including info about the home, the area, some household tips, contacts, and local attractions.
+You may have already sent your guests some of this information prior to their vacation, but it’s a good idea to repeat it since many months may have passed since the lease was signed and information was sent to your guests.
 House rules, for example, should be noted before they even sign the lease, and some of your house rules should even be included in the lease.

 Here are the key elements to include: